 Tyvek is the most common type of house wrap used for making DIY footprints.
 House wrap is normally used to wrap a building under construction to protect it from the elements.
 Tyvek is durable, light and affordable, however, it’s bulkier than polycro and that’s why it’s more suitable for car camping.

 How to properly use a tent footprint

-Also, remember to properly clean your footprint and make sure it’s dry before you put it away for storage.
+Also, remember to properly clean your footprint from mud and sand and make sure it’s dry before you put it away for storage.

 What are the best footprints?

 It depends on your unique needs.
-If you’re going to use a backpacking tent and carry it by yourself, you need to choose a lightweight groundsheet to avoid carrying too much weight.
+If you’re going to use a backpacking tent and carry it by yourself, you'll need ultralight gear, to choose a lightweight groundsheet to avoid carrying too much weight.
 On the other hand, if you are going to car camp, you can pick thicker and more durable options.

 So is the tent footprint worth buying (or DIYing?)
 A simple answer: yes!
 Although they are optional, it’s a good idea to include a tent footprint into your first camping trip checklist.
 First and foremost, using a tent footprint means extra protection and prolonging the life of your tent.